Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Cut geometry/README.md

 1. Pass a `Geometry` and a `Polyline` to the `static GeometryEngine.cut(_:usingCutter:)` method to cut the geometry along the given polyline.
 2. Loop through the returned list of part geometries.
 Some geometries may be multi-part.
+3. Create a `Graphic` instance from the part and add it to a `GraphicsOverlay`.

 ## Relevant API